A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

 \subsubsection{Soundness}

-In case of soundness, we want to prove that if our proof derives the fact $C(G,\pi_0) = (G',\pi')$, then $(G',\pi')$ is indeed the canonical form of $(G,\pi_0)$ that should be returned by the instance of McKay's algorithm described in the previous sections.
-We prove the soundness of the proof system by proving the soundness of all its rules, which is the subject of the following lemmas.
+For soundness, we need to prove that if our proof derives the fact $C(G,\pi_0) = (G',\pi')$, then $(G',\pi')$ is indeed the canonical form of $(G,\pi_0)$ that should be returned by the instance of McKay's algorithm described in the previous sections.
+We prove the soundness of the proof system by proving the soundness of all its rules.
+We say that a fact is \emph{valid} for the graph $(G,\pi_0)$ if its associated semantics (as defined in Section~\ref{subsec:the_proof_system}) holds in $(G,\pi_0)$.
+The soundness of the rules means that they derive valid facts from valid facts, which is the subject of the following lemma.